buttplugio/stpihkal/stpihkal/hardware/f-machine.md

 #### Amount of step changes based on number of messages

+Because of the required "repetition" of commands to ensure the message is being received by the device, there is a risk that sending N times the message "Speed UP" results in the motor speed being increase more than once.

 We measured the effect of sending more than 9 messages to the Tremblr to figure out if it is worth sending a longer button press instead of sending multiple 8-message long button presses.
 Based on our measurements, there is non-determinism when sending 16- to 22-message long button presses.
 These results showed up across multiple measurements, which rules out connectivity errors.
 Therefore, we recommend sticking with at most 15 messages for accurate speed control.

 The following table contains our results, namely by how many steps the speed did change based on for how many messages the button press was sent.
 We used the methodology of always putting the machine in the slowest speed first, and then sending speed increase messages.